-I attended Oakland Community College before transferring to Lawrence Technological University.
+I attended Oakland Community College for 2.5 years before transferring to Lawrence Technological University.
 In 2002 I received my Bachelor of Science degree in Electrical Engineering with a concentration in Power.
 As a commuter student and to feel a part of campus, I involved myself with the National Society of Black Engineers.
 Through a student employment position in the Financial Aid office, I found more opportunities to involve myself in social and academic activities on campus.

-After graduation, I joined the Office of Student Affairs as the Coordinator of the Detroit Area Pre-College Engineering Program at LTU.
-For two years, I managed this program, as well as helped the organization of another pilot program, Information Technology Experiences for Students and Teachers (ITEST).
+After graduation, I joined the Office of Student Affairs shortly as the Coordinator of the Detroit Area Pre-College Engineering Program (DAPCEP) here at LTU.
+For two years I ran this program, as well as helped the organization of another pilot program, Information Technology Experiences for Students and Teachers (ITEST).
 In 2004, I was given the opportunity to coordinate another great program on campus, the Students in Technology Achieving Results (S.T.A.R.) program funded by the King-Chavez-Parks Initiative.

 I feel Lawrence Technological University offers students a unique educational experience and shows its concern for the well being of its community.